-BFI London Film Festival presents Il Buco, coming soon to cinemas.
+BFI London Film Festival presents Il Buco, playing in selected cinemas from June 10th.

-In the great lexicon of films, there is a vast array.
-There is the high-concept thriller, the low-concept character drama and the superhero flick.
-These get us to care about their worlds and invest in those characters.
-We find ourselves chomping at the bit at how these stories will unfold, and we hope that they’ll end just as well as they started.
-Then some films are less about the story and far more about the experience.
-Some play with the decompression of space and time like Tsai Ming-Liang’s Days, while others are straight-up experiments like Koyaanisqatsi (1982) or Samsara (2011).
+There are a vast array of styles in the great lexicon of films, from the high-concept thriller to the low-concept character drama and the effects-laden superhero flick.
+These films ask us to care about their worlds and invest in their characters.
+Here we find ourselves chomping at the bit as these cinematic stories unfold, and we hope that they’ll end just as well as they started.
+But some films are less about the story and far more about the experience; they play with the decompression of space and time like Tsai Ming-Liang’s Days or experiment with filmmaking like Koyaanisqatsi (1982) or Samsara (2011).

 Frammartino’s cinematic experiment tells the story of the discovery of ‘Bifurto Abyss’, the third-largest cave system in the world, back in 1961.
 There’s little more to say than that.
 While we follow a crew of scientific spelunkers and an elderly herdsman, they are not your traditional leads or characters at all.
-The main character here is the cave.
-Well, how does one craft a feature that places a cave at its heart?
+Here, the main character is the cave, but how does one craft a feature that places a cave at its heart?
 Well, it doesn’t.
-Instead, it puts you as its lead.
+Instead, it makes you, the viewer, the lead.

 Because Frammartino’s work eludes any narrative essence, one begins to form their own.
 I couldn’t stop connecting the decline of the older shepherd to the gradual developments of the spelunker crew.
 It felt like a deeper metaphor inextricably linked the two, a battle between man and nature.
 I understood Frammartino’s editorial rhythm to reflect humanities growing incessant need to dominate nature, to understand everything, inadvertently disrupting the natural flow of tradition in the process.
 Here some kind of mystical bond feels forged and gradually stretched until worn, thin as a hair.

 READ MORE: PLAYGROUND